shaunaayscue/new-backend-project/README.md

 ```
 http://localhost:3000
 ```
+- I inserted a default 'shopper' and 'admin' into into the database.
+  - shopper
+      - email: alice@example.com
+      -  password: 123
+  - admin
+      - email: admin@example.com
+      -  password: 123
 API
 - In the project that you created earlier at console.cloud.google.com, go to APIs & Services.
 - Click 'Enable APIs and services'